 Contact Us at (804) 729-0046 or toll-free at (888) 824-7383 for Virginia animal trapping, animal control, wildlife removal, pest control, animal capture, animal exclusion or wildlife management in VA involving:

 - Bats (Little Brown Bat, Big Brown Bat, Others)

 - Cottonmouth Snakes

 - Stinging Insects

 We are Virginia’s beaver removal experts.
-Our Wildlife Control Technicians provide safe and humane beaver removal, beaver trapping, beaver control and beaver management throughout Virginia.
+Our Wildlife Control Technicians provide safe and humane beaver removal, beaver trapping, beaver control and beaver management throughout Central Virginia.
 Our animal removal pros know how to get rid of beavers safely and humanely.